razorpay/go-financial/README.md

 fv     : a future value
 pmt    : a (fixed) payment, paid either at the beginning (when =  1)
-         or the end (when = 0) of each period pv     : a present value fv     : a future value nper   : total number of periods to be compounded for when   : specification of whether payment is made at the beginning (when = 1) or the end (when = 0) of each period params : varadic variable with following specifications:
-		 0th index -> total number of iterations for which function should run (default is 100) 1st index -> an initial guess amount to start from (default is 0.1) 2nd index -> tolerance threshold (default is 1e-6)
+         or the end (when = 0) of each period nper   : total number of periods to be compounded for when   : specification of whether payment is made at the beginning (when = 1) or the end (when = 0) of each period maxIter	: total number of iterations for which function should run tolerance : tolerance threshold for acceptable result initialGuess : an initial guess amount to start from
 ```

 Returns: